 For direct viewing in MICRODEM, download

 Unzip the two programs and place in c:\microdem\mrsid.
-Rename, if needed, to:
+You should have two directories, bin and lipproject.

 The most recent version appears to get serious about projections and needs a set of libraries and definitions.